xarvh/squarepants/NOTES/Mutability.md

 Unsolved problems
 =================

+# Invisible mutation

+_ =
+  x @: Int
+  x @= 0

+  nextX : None -> Int
+  nextX None =
+    @x += 1
+    x

+  doStuffWith nextX

+doStuffWith may not mutate anything, but will be unwittingly mutating `x` every time it calls nextX However, the mutation /should/ be limited to the scope where `x` is declared.
+Is there any way we could bring nextX out of the `_` scope?
+If not, is this acceptable?

 # When do I fix a variable's value?

 I need to understand how closures are implemented in the emitter before I can solve this.